openlawteam/docs/docs/openlaw-object/README.md

 **Response**

-Returns an array of [`VariableDefinition` objects](#variabledefinition), each of which includes information about a variable field in the [Structure type](/markup-language/#structure), including name and variable type.
+Returns an array of `VariableDefinition` types, each of which includes information about a variable field in the [Structure type](/markup-language/#structure), including name and variable type.

 ### getStructureFieldValue